dherault/serverless-offline/CONTRIBUTING.md

 Welcome, and thanks in advance for your help!

-# How to contribute to Serverless-Offline
+# How to contribute

-To install all the locked versions for serverless-offline
+To install all pinned dependencies for `serverless-offline`.

 ```bash
 npm ci
 ```

+# Important

+`serverless-offline` is now pure ESM using import/export syntax.

 # Development setup

-You can test your local changes to serverless-offline if different ways
+You can test your local changes to `serverless-offline` in different ways:

 - Point your **serverless.yml** directly to the local changes
   - agnostic to your tech stack, as long as you have serverless.yml
 - Point your npm **package.json** to the local changes
   - depends on an npm project

-we are using Babel to transform ES6 modules (static imports and dynamic imports).

 ## serverless.yml